 Under Alternative 2, 0.080 mcy of sediment would be placed in barges and shipped to an offloading site at Shore Road.
 The material would be transferred from the barge to a temporary bermed holding area and subsequently transferred to trucks for transport to the ARSSS, approximately 0.15 miles away, across Shore Road.
-This disposal site is an upland area that would not involve discharge of material to waters of the United States.
+This disposal site is an upland area that would not involve discharge of material to waters of the United States, and therefore is not analyzed herein.